 - Equipment – All equipment should regularly be tested and maintained to ensure that it remains in good working order.

 - Falling items – Shelves should be regularly checked and maintained to ensure they are strong and sturdy.
 Also, the employers should provide staff with training in stacking stock and filling shelves.

 - Heavy items and moving stock – All staff should receive adequate and correct training in lifting and handling techniques in order to prevent them from suffering an injury when lifting and moving stock.

 If a supermarket fails to have the relevant health and safety policies and procedures in place, if they fail to train their staff sufficiently or fail to act in time to either prevent or stop an accident causing injury from occurring, they may be found liable due to negligence.

-However, sometimes there are times when an accident resulting in an injury occurs, but the supermarket will not be found liable.
-An example of this is if a jar of cooking sauce was dropped and it smashed leaving a slippery spillage on the floor and someone immediately slipped over and got injured, because the supermarket hadn’t had a reasonable amount of time to act accordingly to clear the spillage and erect warning signs, they wouldn’t be found liable.
-However, if the spillage had occurred and wasn’t dealt within a reasonable amount of time and someone then slipped and became injured, then they could be found liable for compensation because they were negligent in their responsibilities of their duty of care.
+However, there are times when an accident resulting in an injury occurs, and where the supermarket will not be found liable.
+An example of this is, if a jar of cooking sauce was dropped and it smashed leaving a slippery spillage on the floor and someone immediately slipped over and got injured, because the supermarket hadn’t had a reasonable amount of time to act accordingly to clear the spillage and erect warning signs, they wouldn’t be found liable.
+However, if the spillage had occurred and wasn’t dealt with in a reasonable amount of time and someone then slipped and became injured, then they could be found liable for compensation because they were negligent in their duty of care.

 In circumstances where the supermarket has everything in place as it should be and do everything they possibly can to prevent an accident but somebody still gets injured, then it is unlikely that they would be found liable and any compensation case brought against them would be unsuccessful.
 But if they are found to have been negligent and found in breach of their duty of care, and someone is injured, then they may have successful supermarket accident compensation claims brought against them.